FJortay/DIOS-Operating-System/README.md

 ---

 ### 1. Summary

-DIOS is envisioned as an innovative operating system coupled with an integrated software suite designed for a wireless, decentralized (P2P) WAN.
-It serves as the backbone for [DICS](https://github.com/FJortay/DICS-Collective-Management)—an intelligent, decentralized co-management platform for organizations ranging from local associations to state institutions that operate under the principles of direct democracy.
-Each DIOS node represents an individual member—a “citizen node”—and bundles all the necessary server and client software for:
+DIOS is conceived as an innovative operating system paired with an integrated software suite tailored for a wireless, decentralized (P2P) WAN.
+It serves as the backbone for [DICS](https://github.com/FJortay/DICS-Collective-Management) platform—a smart, decentralized co-management system designed for organizations ranging from local associations to state institutions practicing direct democracy.
+Each DIOS node represents an individual “citizen node” and bundles both server and client functionalities for:

-- *Individual activities*:
+- *Individual activities:*
-  - *Front-end*:
+  - *Front-end:*
-    - Hosting the member’s ***website***;
+    - Hosting a personal ***website***;
     - Providing ***email*** and videoconferencing services;
-    - Offering a ***commercial platform*** (disabled by default) for micro-enterprise management, which includes "Sales", "Accounting", and "Social Secretariat" modules linked to public service databases (taxation, social security, etc.).
+    - Offering an optional ***commercial platform*** for micro-enterprise management—integrating modules such as "Sales", "Accounting", and "Social Secretariat" with public service databases (e.g., taxation, social security).
-  - *Back-end*:
+  - *Back-end:*
     - Delivering decentralized DNS, identification, and authentication services.

-- *Collective activities*:
+- *Collective activities:*
-  - *Front-end*:
+  - *Front-end:*
     - Running the [DICS](https://github.com/FJortay/DICS-Collective-Management/) co-management system.
-  - *Back-end*:
+  - *Back-end:*
-    - Coordinating a collective AI that distributes data storage and computational load across the network.
+    - Orchestrating a collective AI that distributes data storage and computational tasks across the network.

 ***Software and hardware context:***
-- *Software.* DIOS is built to be ***decentralized*** (modules are both client and server), ***modular*** (to ease technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).
+- *Software.* DIOS is engineered to be ***decentralized*** (each module acts as both client and server), ***modular*** (to facilitate technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).

-- *Hardware.* Each organization member is expected to use two types of [free devices](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card (a yet-to-be-developed smart card-like device with a touchscreen and virtual keyboard, dedicated to identification, payments, and voting).
-Notably, the system avoids reliance on smartphones (due to concerns over mental health and computer security).
+- *Hardware.* Each organization member is expected to use two types of [free devices](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card—a forthcoming smart card-like device featuring a touchscreen and virtual keyboard dedicated to identification, payments, and voting.
+Notably, the system deliberately avoids the use of smartphones, addressing concerns regarding mental health and cybersecurity.

 >***In P2P, OS is network***
->In a P2P network, each node's operating system (OS) manages its local functions, and together, these OS instances form the entire network.
-In physical terms, it is accurate to consider that the OS installed on each node essentially represents the network as a whole.
+>Within a P2P network, each node’s operating system manages local functions; collectively, these OS instances represent the entire network.

-In Sections 3, open source solutions are proposed for each component.
-Modules should be integrated in a standardized manner to streamline the system's evolvability (i.e., the replacement of existing modules with new ones).
-Indeed, many of these software packages were not originally developed with today’s conversational AI advances in mind.
-As such, significant parts of DICS may need to be built from scratch—or integrated with existing tools as a first step.
+In Section 3, open source solutions are proposed for each component.
+Modules must be integrated in a standardized fashion to ensure the system remains adaptable and evolvable.
+Since many existing packages were not originally conceived with today’s conversational AI in mind, significant portions of DIOS might need to be newly developed or adapted from current tools.

-*DIOS Operating System, along with [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management), is part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*
+*DIOS Operating System, together with [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management), is an integral part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*

 ---